EyePod: The optometry podcast

 National Eye Health Week: What is an optometrist?

+As part of National Eye Health Week, our College Clinical Advisers answer some of the most common questions about eye health from patients.
 In this episode, Denise Voon MCOptom and Dr Paramdeep Bilkhu MCOptom explain the role of an optometrist.

 National Eye Health Week: What is a sight test?